Crazytimesh*tshow: Plot

 Albert Nguyen (James Hiroyuki Liao), whom Barry (Bill Hader) helped after being shot in the Korengal Valley, is now an FBI special agent; he visits Mae Dunn (Sarah Burns) and Chief Krauss (Gary Kraus) to help on Janice Moss's murder case.
 He rejects the idea that "The Raven" killed her, and wonders about Barry's role.
 Meanwhile, Fuches (Stephen Root) tells the sister of Barry's fellow hitman Taylor (Note: Who died while working a job with Barry in "Chapter Six: Listen With Your Ears, React With Your Face".) that Barry owed him money.

 Barry moves back in with his old roommates and asks for relationship advice from Hank (Anthony Carrigan) and Cristobal (Michael Irby), who both state that Barry needs to express himself more sincerely to Sally.
-Joplin is a viewership success at its streaming service, BanShe, but the show is soon overshadowed by a new show, frustrating Sally (Sarah Goldberg).
+Joplin is a critical success at its streaming service, BanShe, but the show is soon overshadowed by a new show, frustrating Sally (Sarah Goldberg).
 When she complains to BanShe executives, they announce they will cancel the show, despite just being released to glowing reviews because it allegedly performed poorly on the algorithm.
 Natalie (D'Arcy Carden) consoles Sally, stating that she created something special and that she learned a lot working with her.

 Albert is dismayed by LAPD incompetence and orders the Chechens brought in for questioning.
 Fernando's daughter and Cristobal's wife, Elena (Krizia Bajos), arrives in Los Angeles to avenge her father's death.
 She leads a raid on the Chechen heroin shop shortly before the police arrive.
 Batir (JB Blanc) evades the raid as he live-streams the operations to his Chechen bosses, who are angry with the attack.
 Hank is alerted of the attack by Akhmal (Turhan Troy Caylak), who was kidnapped by the Bolivians.
 He hides in a closet as the Bolivians enter and take Cristobal.
 Elena is heartbroken to see a picture of Hank and Cristobal together.

 Gene (Henry Winkler) attends a party hosted by Joe Mantegna.
 At dinner, Gene apologizes for his poor behavior in the past to Mantegna and a woman whom he previously dated, Annie (Laura San Giacomo).
 Annie then states that Gene ruined her directing career by blacklisting her after she left him and leaves without accepting the apology.

 At Sally's place, Barry runs into Kyle (Alexander Macnicoll) outside the building, who leaves and argues with Julie (Annabeth Gish) about who will kill Barry.
 That night, Barry leaves his keys and a note when Sally enters, crying about the show's cancellation.
 Barry consoles her and asks for the BanShe executive's address, claiming he could use some psychological torture on her.
 An even more scared Sally demands that he leave.
 After Barry steps out, Julie accidentally shoots Kyle in the stomach, and they drive off as Barry, wondering where the sound of gunfire came from, walks away.